TritonDataCenter/manta-rebalancer/docs/agent.md

 ### Execution
-As discussed in the development section above, anytime that a change is made to the agent code (or any subsystem that it diretly consumes), at a minimum, a clean test run of all agent tests is necessary.
+As discussed in the development section above, anytime that a change is made to the agent code (or any subsystem that it directly consumes), at a minimum, a clean test run of all agent tests is necessary.

 Current sanity checks include: